05t3/Docker/Wordpress-Application/README.md

 # Running Wordpress on Docker

+Today i'm going to be showing you how easy it is to have wordpress up and running using Docker Compose in an isolated environment built with docker containers.
+If you are not conversant with Docker Compose, i would suggest going through Docker's official [documentation](https://docs.docker.com/compose/gettingstarted/) of the same.

+However, before we get started, you need to have `Compose` installed.
+If you have not yet installed it, you can do so by running the following commands

 `sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`

 `sudo chmod +x /usr/local/bin/docker-compose`

+You can test is the installation was successful by checking the version of Compose installed as shown below:

 ```bash
 root@docker:/var/www/wordpress# docker-compose --version
 docker-compose version 1.29.2, build 5becea4c
 ```

+We are then going to create a directory called **wordpress** in `/var/www/` where will add resources necessary to build our image.
+In this case, we need to create a file called `docker-compose.yml` .
+You can also use `.yaml` extension.

+_See the snippet attached below_ 👇🏾

 ```bash
 docker@docker:~/Desktop$ cd /var/www/